UK, US, Canada accuse Russia of hacking virus vaccine trials

 The persistent and ongoing attacks are seen by intelligence officials as an effort to steal intellectual property, rather than to disrupt research.
 The campaign of “malicious activity” is ongoing and includes attacks “”predominantly against government, diplomatic, think-tank, healthcare and energy targets,” the National Cybersecurity Centre said in a statement.

 It was unclear whether any information actually was stolen but the center says individuals’ confidential information is not believed to have been compromised.
+The Russian Foreign Ministry did not immediately respond to a request for comment.

 Cozy Bear, also known as the “dukes,″ has been identified by Washington as one of two Russian government-linked hacking groups that broke into the Democratic National Committee computer network and stole emails ahead of the 2016 presidential election.
 The other group is usually called Fancy Bear.